-- 1. Once you accept the agreement, you will see the Universal Application Launcher.
-Click Configure Network. - 2.
+- 1. Click Configure Network. - 2.
 In the opened dialog provide an IP address, a network mask, default gateway, etc. for your network device.

 3. Click the Network drivers tab to map a network share.

 4. Click Map Network Drive and provide all the necessary information to map a network share in the opened dialog: